 One of the first things I wrote about when I started blogging, was a 10-day trip to the Spanish Basque Country.
 I wrote very differently than I do now.
 The posts about that trip are short reports in chronological order and, let’s face it, they’re not that good.

-So I decided to gather what I’d written about that trip in the past, add extra information and turn it into one itinerary for a 10-day trip to and through the Spanish Basque Country.
-Here you go!
+So I decided to gather what I’d written about that trip in the past, add extra information and turn it into a Spanish Basque Country itinerary for a 10-day trip.

 - Day 2: the Enchanted Forest of Oma